 ITU-R WP6A is providing information on possible bands for ENG use.

 The main frequency bands currently used for ENG in Europe are listed in REC/ERC 25-10.
-These bands together with additional candidate bands proposed by administrations are contained in the Annex 1 for further consideration within CPG PT-D.
+These bands together with additional candidate bands proposed by administrations are contained in the Annex 1 for information purposes.The frequency bands were under discussion within CPG PT-D as potential candidates to be used as part of tuning ranges for ENG equipment.
+This information is kept in Annex 1 of the CEPT Brief to allow the usage during further discussion on broad tuning ranges and spectrum requirements in relation to WRC-12 AI 1.5 if appropriate.

 Regulatory options